-The Everyday Hero’s Mount Rainier Training Pack (Sarah Maurer)
+Miss Adventure Pants Mount Rainier Training Pack (Sarah Maurer)

 While getting ready for Mount Rainier, I felt like none of the training plans I consulted really nailed the exact workout I needed.
 So I decided to write my own!
 My 21-week Mount Rainier training plan takes you step by step through the cardio and strength workouts you need to climb 10,000 feet with a pack.
 Get in the best shape of your life while working out as little as 5–12 hours a week.
 Delivered as a PDF download and comes with some awesome bonuses, including an ebook, training log, wall calendar, gear list, and trip planner.